Small Business Managed Service Provider (MSP) Guide for 2026

 • Forecast replacement needs and budget for hardware refreshes

-The result is what business leaders often call “one throat to choke”—instead of juggling six vendors when something breaks, you contact your MSP and they handle coordination.
+The result is what business leaders often call “one throat to choke.”
+Instead of juggling six vendors when something breaks, you contact your MSP and they handle coordination.

 Example: A 30-employee manufacturer avoided production downtime because their MSP maintained spare devices and had planned replacements ready when a critical workstation failed.
 Without that proactive approach, they would have faced days of delays waiting for new hardware.

-Typical Pricing Models for Small Business MSPs
+What Are Typical Pricing Models for Small Business MSPs?

 Most MSPs serving small businesses in the U.S., Canada, and U.K. use per-user or per-device monthly pricing, often with service tiers.
-This subscription model makes budgeting predictable—a major advantage for companies with variable revenue.
+This subscription model makes budgeting predictable, a major advantage for companies with variable revenue.

 Common pricing structures: